kubernetes/kubernetes/docs/devel/api_changes.md

 ## Update the semantic comparisons

 VERY VERY rarely is this needed, but when it hits, it hurts.
-In some rare cases we end up with objects (e.g. resource quantites) that have morally equivalent values with different bitwise representations (e.g. value 10 with a base-2 formatter is the same as value 0 with a base-10 formatter).
+In some rare cases we end up with objects (e.g. resource quantities) that have morally equivalent values with different bitwise representations (e.g. value 10 with a base-2 formatter is the same as value 0 with a base-10 formatter).
 The only way Go knows how to do deep-equality is through field-by-field bitwise comparisons.